cofoundry-cms/Cofoundry.Docs/src/Content Management/Rewrite Rules.md

-﻿*NB the Rewrite Rules functionality currently has no user interface, you'll need to insert rules into the Cofoundry.RewriteRule table manually and refresh the cache to see the changes.
+*NB the Rewrite Rules functionality currently has no user interface, you'll need to insert rules into the Cofoundry.RewriteRule table manually and refresh the cache to see the changes.
 Tracked in [issue 143](https://github.com/cofoundry-cms/cofoundry/issues/143)*

 Rewrite rules allow you to redirect requests when a page no longer exists.
 This runs as part of the catch-all dynamic routing, so if a route exists it will always be found and rewrites will only take place as the last step of the routing.